 Of course, with such comprehensive legislation comes equally as comprehensive penalties for failing to comply.
 It is also the ICO that is responsible for handing out these penalties.
 There are several forms that these penalties can take: fines, prosecutions, committing to new reforms/courses of action, enforcement notices, or even an audit.
 Monetary penalties can get very expensive firms with fines going as high as half a million pounds.
 These penalties can also be very costly in terms of a business’ reputation – on their website the ICO has published details for every penalty incurred, [ICO: Action we’ve taken – enforcement] be they monetary or another form of penalty.
 This list is very detailed, referring to the business in question, the penalty incurred, as well as the exact reasons for the penalty.

 The ICO also makes sure to demonstrate how the quantity and diversity of penalties are increasing year by year.
-Having handed out only two penalty fines in 2010, they are now on course to dish out over 100 in 2017.
-This is set to increase even more from 2018 when the EU General Data Protection Regulation (GDPR) is introduced.
-This change will mean that the maximum fine is no longer limited to £500,000 and instead can be as much as €20 million or 4% or annual global turnover – whichever is higher.
-This now means that a GDPR penalty can seriously threaten the insolvency of so many businesses.
+Having handed out only two penalty fines in 2010, they dished out over 100 in 2017.
+This is set to increase even more due to the changes of May 2018 when the EU General Data Protection Regulation (GDPR) was introduced.
+The maximum fine is no longer limited to £500,000 and instead can be as much as €20 million or 4% or annual global turnover – whichever is higher.
+This now means that a GDPR penalty can seriously threaten the insolvency of so many businesses – and why it is best to really pay attention to these new regulations.

 As this article has shown, data privacy and security are not always straightforward when it comes to the world of e-commerce.
 There are several complex issues and obstacles that need to be overcome in order to make sure that you are abiding by all the relevant legal guidelines.
 It is also worth keeping an eye on your state’s legislation.
 Given that this is an industry that is constantly changing and developing, the accompanying legislation covering data protection and data security evolves too, reflecting these changes.